micycle1/PGS/README.md

   * Methods that affect the geometry or topology of shapes (buffering, simplification, smoothing, etc.)
 * `PGS_Optimsation`
   * Solve geometric optimisation problems, such as finding the maximum inscribed circle, or the closest vertex to a coordinate
+* `PGS_PointSet`
+  * Generates sets of 2D points having a variety of different distributions and constraints
 * `PGS_Processing`
   * Methods that process a shape in some way: compute hulls, partition, slice, etc.
 * `PGS_ShapeBoolean`